It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 This is an important point that I neglected to mention.

-But even then there's no shutdown.
+But even then, there's no shutdown.

 The Department of Homeland Security does not close down.

-The workers do not go home, and they don't come back for their Thanksgiving Turkey next December.
+The workers do not go home and they don't come back for their Thanksgiving turkey next December.

 There is no shutdown being contemplated here.

-But Boehner's right, and that is that if the money is shut off, it's the Democrats that are doing it.
+And that is that if the money is shut off, it's the Democrats that are doing it.

 And the Republicans are faced with the same old question.